XQ-Message-Inc/jssdk-core/README.md

     .supplyAsync({[codeValidator.PIN]: "123456"})
     .then(function (response) {
       if (response.status === ServerResponse.prototype.OK) {
-        // At this point code has been validiated and
-          //the temporary access token was exchanged
+        // The user is now fully authorized.
+The new access token
-          //for a permanent one which is added to the active user profile.
+        // is added to the active user profile.
       }
       else {
         // Something went wrong...